 To ensure success for your IT outsourcing project, you need to be fully aware of all the potential pitfalls and know how to avoid them.
 This way, you will be able to build a long-term partnership with your vendors and reap all the handsome rewards of IT outsourcing.

 We hope this article has provided you with valuable tips on risks in IT outsourcing and how to deal with them.
-If you’re looking to outsource a project to Vietnam and not sure how to get started, fill out the box below and our Sales team will be in touch shortly to advise!
+If you’re looking to outsource a project to Vietnam and are not sure how to get started, fill out the box below, and our Sales team will be in touch shortly to advise!